Brown Machine, Inc. v. Hercules, Inc. Case Brief

 Rule

-UCC § 2-207(1) provides that a definite and seasonable expression of acceptance operates as an acceptance even though it states additional or different terms, unless acceptance is expressly made conditional on assent to the additional or different terms.
-Under § 2-207(2), as between merchants, additional terms in an acceptance become part of the contract unless: (a) the offer expressly limits acceptance to the terms of the offer; (b) the additional terms materially alter the contract; or (c) notification of objection to the additional terms has already been given or is given within a reasonable time.
-Material alterations are those that result in surprise or hardship if incorporated without express awareness by the other party; significant risk-shifting clauses, such as indemnity provisions, typically constitute material alterations.
-Where the offer limits acceptance to its terms, additional terms become part of the contract only if the offeror expressly assents to them; mere silence, performance, or general assent to proceed does not constitute the required express assent.
+Under UCC § 2-207(1), a definite and seasonable expression of acceptance operates as an acceptance even though it states terms additional to or different from those offered, unless acceptance is expressly made conditional on assent to the additional or different terms.
+If the acceptance is expressly conditional, it operates as a counteroffer, not an acceptance.
+Under § 2-207(2), as between merchants, additional terms in an acceptance become part of the contract unless (a) the offer expressly limits acceptance to its terms, (b) the additional terms materially alter the contract, or (c) notification of objection has already been given or is given within a reasonable time.
+If the writings do not establish a contract because the purported acceptance was expressly conditional, but the parties proceed with performance, § 2-207(3) provides that a contract is formed by conduct, and its terms consist of those on which the writings agree, together with UCC gap-fillers; conflicting or additional terms not agreed upon are excluded.

 Holding